moshenskyi/lista/README.md

 ## Examples

-    # if only one device attached
+    # If only one device is attached
     lista -p "com.google.mail"

-    # if multiple devices are connected, add serial ID with the -s option.
+    # If multiple devices are connected, add serial ID with the -s option.
 Autocompletable field
     lista -p "com.google.mail" -s 78f2ba2b

-    # help menu
+    # Help menu
     lista -h

 ## Installation

+The only prerequisite is to have `adb` installed.
+Usually, it's shipped with `Android Studio`

+- If you have `Android Studio` installed, you just need to add `adb`  to the `$PATH` variable ([guide](https://medium.com/macoclock/add-adb-to-path-on-osx-8bc2f11a19ea))

+- If not, here is a guide on how to install it - [link](https://stackoverflow.com/a/32314718/7805359)

 You can just download, copy, or clone the code and run:

-    ln -s list_activities.zsh /usr/local/bin/
+    ln -s list_activities /usr/local/bin/